Research

 Dimitrios Chatziparaschis, Elia Scudiero, Konstantinos Karydis

-Development of a robust semi-autonomous mobile robot solution to conduct soil apparent conductivity measurements in large fields, achieving high linearity with more than 90% in Pearson Correlation Coefficient (r) compared with groundtruth.
+Design and development of a robust semi-autonomous mobile robot solution to conduct soil apparent conductivity measurements in large fields, achieving high linearity in Pearson Correlation Coefficient (r) tests compared with groundtruth.

 Real-time unmanned aerial vehicle surveying using spatial criteria: a simulated study